DED8IRD/UX-Research-Toolkit/server/README.md

   Refer to [React Semantic UI's documentation](https://react.semantic-ui.com/) on how to use its components.
 ___
 In this section, we will set up the presentational components.
+In the next section we will hook up Redux and our container components.